 We firmly believe that the best mojito in Cuba will be in the small out of the way place that you go to.
-Our favourite cocktail from Cuba was in a casa particular in a small town 15 miles from Varadero, where our host prepared them as we say and watched the sunset over the Caribbean sea.
+Our favorite cocktail from Cuba was in a casa particular in a small town 15 miles from Varadero, where our host prepared them as we sat and watched the sunset over the Caribbean sea.
 (Read our guide to Casa Particulars and find the best in Cuba!)
 We had equally good mojitos sitting on a wall at the front of a tumbledown house with friendly locals in Baracoa, in the far east of Cuba.

 Cuban Mojito Recipe